+Definition 2 (House)

-Definition 2 (House).
-A house is a tuple $h = (D_h, \underline{p}h, \overline{p}h)$, where:
+A house is a tuple $h = (D_h, p_h, \bar{p}h)$ , where:

-- D_h is the set of devices - $(-p_h, \bar{p}h \in \mathbb{R})$ are the lower and upper power limits
+- $D_h$ is the set of devices - $\underline{p}h, \overline{p}h \in \mathbb{R}$ are the lower and upper power limits

 We now turn to the deterministic formulation of the HAS optimisation problem which will be later used as a building block for our stochastic formulation.
 The deterministic formulation assumes that the input parameters are known over a horizon of n time steps.
-The objective is to choose device actions to reduce the total cost over the horizon, which includes device operational costs and monetary costs from trading power with the network.5 Inputs include the device initial states, the RTP, the house background power usage6 and the device input parameters at each time step.
-The variables at each time step include the device actions and states, and the device and house power consumptions and costs.
+The task is to choose device actions at each step to reduce the total cost over the horizon.

+Inputs include the device initial states, the RTP, the house background power and the device input parameters at each step.
+We account for the fact that the RTP is often different depending on whether power is bought from or sold to the grid.
+The optimisation variables at each time step include the device actions and states, and the device and house power consumptions and costs.
+These variables and inputs are linked together via the device functions in Definition 1 and house power limit constraints in Definition 2.